PaddlePaddle/Paddle/README.md

 - [Advanced User Guides](https://www.paddlepaddle.org.cn/documentation/docs/en/advanced_usage/index_en.html)

   So far you have already been familiar with Fluid.
-And the next expectation should be building a more efficient model or inventing your original Operator.
+And the next expectation shold be building a more efficient model or inventing your original Operator.

 - [API Reference](https://www.paddlepaddle.org.cn/documentation/docs/en/api/index_en.html)